soardr/Planckd2025/README.md

 ---

-## 📌 Repository Forking Instructions
+## Submission Instructions

 1. **Fork this repository** to your GitHub account.
 2. **Rename your fork** to the following format:
-   Planckd2025-<TeamName>
+   `Planckd2025-<TeamName>`
-   As an example, fork made by team Qubiteer should look like Planckd2025-<Qubiteer>
+   As an example, the fork made by team Qubiteers should look like `Planckd2025-<Qubiteers>`
 3. **Do NOT modify or remove any of the existing top-level folders.**

 Your work must be placed **only** inside the `submission/` directory.

-## 📁 Submission Folder Structure
+## Submission Folder Structure

 Inside your fork, place all final work in:

-submission/
+submission/ <br>
-├── code/ # Notebooks, scripts, trained models, etc.
+├── code/ # Notebooks, scripts, trained models, etc.<br>
-├── results/ # Plots, tables, logs, generated samples, etc. (optional) ├── report.pdf # Final PDF report (required)
+├── results/ # Plots, tables, logs, generated samples, etc. (optional)<br>
+├── report.pdf # Final PDF report (required)<br>
-└── README.md # Summary + team details (required)
+└── README.md # Summary + team details (required)<br>

+## Final Report

+Report should contain the team name and the names of all the team members.
+Submitted code should be clear and reproducable, with instructions to run the code added in the report.